 For more detailed design recommendations or product selections we can provide the services outlined above, plus a summary of our ideas and findings.
-The consultations move quickly and cover a wide range of topics.
+Consultations move quickly and cover a wide range of topics.
 Some of the information we discuss may be unfamiliar or difficult to retain.
-In preparing a summary we emphasize the key ideas and take-away recommendations.
+In writing a summary we emphasize the key ideas and take-away recommendations.
 Fee is $500.

 After an initial design consultation you may want to prepare a renovation master plan for the house.
 This provides a road map for eventual development, and suggests incremental projects along the way.
-Together, we develop an optimal scheme for the house and our master plan will record the vision.
+Together, we develop an optimal scheme for the house and the master plan records the vision.
 The set of drawings we prepare will allow contractors to estimate project costs, and enable you to prioritize and budget the work.

 Expertise and commitment

-Whatever the scope of your project, our special expertise is in knowing houses of all periods and historic building traditions--their design nuances, construction and details.
-We can reconcile any changes or "misguided improvements" that may have diminished the character and quality of the house over time.
-We are well-acquainted with the planning, permit and construction process, and offer architectural services from start to finish.
+Whatever the size of your project, our special expertise is in knowing houses of all periods and historic building traditions--their design nuances, construction and details.
+We can reconcile any changes or "misguided improvements" that may have diminished the character of the house over time.
+We are well-acquainted with the planning, permit and construction processes, and offer architectural services from start to finish.
 We will be able to translate your desires into a successful project.
 Our clients typically have high expectations for their homes, the quality of work, and satisfaction in the process.